bewisclient-team/Bewisclient/readme.md

 The function `addEntityExtraInfoPair` allows you to add your custom external Information about the entity the player is looking at in the TIWYLA Widget

+The function `addMainOptionsElement` allows you to add your own element in the Main Options Screen

+The function `addWidget` allows you to add your own widget